- How the Emlid Reach ecosystem - including the Reach RS2/RS+ receivers and M2/M+ RTK/PPK modules - can bolster drone surveying workflows;

 While the industry-leading Reach receivers can be used for land surveying, they can also be deployed to assist drone mapping missions.

-This blog takes a look at how the Emlid ecosystem supports UAV surveys, including using the Reach RS2 multi-band receiver as a base station and deploying the Reach RTK/PPK modules to build highly-accurate maps.
+This blog takes a look at how the Emlid ecosystem supports UAV surveys, including using the Reach RS2+ multi-band receiver as a base station and deploying the Reach M2 RTK/PPK module to build highly-accurate maps.

-The Reach RS2 seamlessly integrates with RTK-capable drones by DJI, such as the Phantom 4 RTK.
+The Reach RS2+ - or the older generation Reach RS2 - seamlessly integrate with RTK-capable drones by DJI, such as the Phantom 4 RTK.

-It works in PPK and RTK mode and is capable of providing extremely accurate mapping and surveying using RTK positioning.
+These multi-band receivers work in PPK and RTK mode and are capable of providing extremely accurate mapping and surveying using RTK positioning.

 In terms of connectivity, there are two options:

-Logs RINEX for PPK: For PPK mapping, the Reach RS2 base station logs GNSS data in RINEX format.
+Logs RINEX for PPK: For PPK mapping, the Reach RS2+ (or RS2) base station logs GNSS data in RINEX format.
 After the flight, you can process the RINEX files and align your photos to the coordinates.

 In terms of the workflow, there are different processes to follow, depending on whether you are using RTK or PPK.